MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-N-Materials-Handling-Storage/section-1910.179.md

 (2) *Rated load test.* Test loads shall not be more than 125 percent of the rated load unless otherwise recommended by the manufacturer.
 The test reports shall be placed on file where readily available to appointed personnel.

-(l) *Maintenance* - (1) *Preventive maintenance.* A preventive maintenance program based on the crane manufacturer's recommendations shall be established.
+(l) *Maintenance*—(1) *Preventive maintenance.* A preventive maintenance program based on the crane manufacturer's recommendations shall be established.

 (2) *Maintenance procedure.* (i) Before adjustments and repairs are started on a crane the following precautions shall be taken: